Written by Bria Fredericks. Reviewed by Diana Licalzi, MS, RD, CDE

 Can Insulin Resistance Be Reversed?

 Numerous studies show that a plant-based diet is the most effective way to control insulin resistance.
 In 2009, Barnard and his team demonstrated that a plant-based diet could both manage and reverse insulin resistance.
-In his study, participants with type 2 diabetes were asked to consume either a conventional diet or a vegan, plant-based diet.
+In this study, participants with type 2 diabetes were asked to consume either a conventional diet or a vegan, plant-based diet.
 After a few weeks, the participants on the vegan diet showed significant decreases in their HbA1C levels.
 Interestingly, participants in both groups lost weight, but only participants in the vegan group showed improved hbA1C levels.

 Studies also demonstrate that exercise can alleviate insulin resistance.
 Exercise increases the expression of GLUT4 and increases the number of activated GLUT4 transporters that travel to the cell membrane.
 This leads to more glucose flowing into the cell and out of the blood (Richter, Hargreaves, 2013).
+To read more about the incredible relationship between exercise and type diabetes, read this blog.

 To Recap What We Know about Insulin Resistance